aws-samples/aws-modernization-with-bigid/content/10_intro/10_intro.md

 ---
 ## Intro
 SmallID - a platform used to find, catalog, and classify sensitive and at-risk data and docs.
-Before we begin, let’s review some important terms:
+Before we begin, let’s review some important terms before we start:

 - **Data** – facts or statistics that can yield knowledge and inform decision-making
 - **Catalog** - Organized descriptive information (metadata) about data under your care